odilson-dev/hashmap/README.md

 The `Node` class defines the structure of a node in the linked list.
 Each node encapsulates a key, data, and a reference to the next node.
 This class is an integral part of the linked list and contributes to the overall functionality of the hash map.

+## Features
+- Collision Handling: Utilizes a linked list to manage collisions efficiently.
+- Dynamic Sizing: The number of buckets in the hash map is customizable for optimization.
+- Key-Value Operations: Provides methods for setting, getting, and checking the existence of key-value pairs.
+- Clearing Elements: Clears all elements from the hash map.

 ## Usage Example

 ```ruby